Is the Stihl MSA 200 C a good chainsaw?

 I like battery chainsaws for short tasks.
 You just pick them up pull the trigger and away you go.
 There’s no time spent fueling and starting it up.

-However, I would never use my battery saws for firewood – they just take too long and gas-powered saws are simply superior for this kind of work.
+However, I would never use my battery saws for firewood – they run too slowly and gas-powered saws are superior for this kind of work.

 The MSA200 c price isn’t too high, but if you need to buy a battery or two it does start to get a bit steep.
 Remember, you can use these batteries for other Stihl power tools!